-DEPARTMENT OF COMMUNICATION ARTS Dr. Carl Cates, Head Room 207, Fine Arts Building
+DEPARTMENT OF COMMUNICATION ARTS Dr. Carl Cates, Head Room 1011, Nevins Hall

-The Department of Communication Arts is a multidisciplinary department with programs that lead to a BFA degree with a major in theatre arts with tracks in traditional theatre, technical theatre, production, and dance, a BFA degree with a major in mass media with emphases in audio, video, and broadcast journalism, and a BFA degree with a major in speech communication with emphases in organizational communication, public relations, and general speech.
-The department also offers a minor in speech communication, a minor in mass media, and a minor in dance.
+The Department of Communication Arts is a multidisciplinary department with programs that lead to a Bachelor of Fine Arts (B.F.A.) degree with a major in speech communication with emphases in general speech, public relations, and intercultural organizational communication; a B.F.A. degree with a major in dance; a B.F.A. degree with a major in theatre arts with tracks in performance, production, and musical theatre; and a B.F.A. degree with a major in mass media with emphases in video, audio, broadcast journalism, and international documentary production.
+The department also offers minors in speech communication, theatre arts, mass media, and dance.